ZhehanHuang/Occupational-health-calculation/README.md

 ## Acknowlegments

-This work was supported by, Global Life Cycle Impact Assessment Method (GLAM) group under the UN Environment Life Cycle Initiative.
+Shaobin Li and Zhehan Huang received the support from the National Natural Science Foundation of China (72348004).
+Peter Fantke was supported by the “Safe and Efficient Chemistry by Design Safechem)” project funded by the Swedish Foundation for Strategic Environmental Research (grant no. DIA 2018/11).
+This work was also supported by Global Life Cycle Impact Assessment Method (GLAM) group under the UN Environment Life Cycle Initiative.
+We appreciate Wesley W. Ingwersen for the help in applying the USEEIO model with NAICS data.
 <img align="right" src="/pics/LCI.png" title="Life Cycle Initiative" height="150"/>
 <img align="right" src="/pics/UNEP.png" title="UNEP" width="200" height="150"/>